What We Do

-"News editor Tyler Hayden started at The Santa Barbara Independent as an intern in the spring of 2009 while studying English and editing at UCSB.
+Senior Editor Tyler Hayden started at the Santa Barbara Independent as an intern in the spring of 2009 while studying English and editing at UCSB.
 He was hired as an associate editor that fall and became the newsroom majordomo soon after.
 Since then, he's spent his days editing and writing stories, wrangling interns, and helping manage independent.com.
-Tyler regularly contributes to a number of Santa Barbara and national news organizations, and he and the Independent's other writers have received multiple awards from editor & Publisher, the California Newspaper Publishers Association, and the Association of Alternative Newsmedia, most recently for their coverage of the 2014 Isla Vista murders and the 2015 Refugio Oil Spill."
+Tyler regularly contributes to a number of Santa Barbara and national news organizations, and he and the Independent's reporters have received multiple awards from Editor & Publisher, the California Newspaper Publishers Association, and the Association of Alternative Newsmedia, most recently for their coverage of the Thomas Fire and 1/9 Debris Flow.

 A transplant from Ventura County, Jean Yamamura arrived on the Independent's doorstep in 1996, joining the paper that had been a tonic at lunchtime every Thursday for years.
 Between then and graduation from UCSB in comparative literature in 1982, she had worked in publishing, with a sideways slide into the law for a time.
 The past decades have been spent raising children, chickens, and dogs, and copy editing, managing the opinions page, and news reporting.

-Brandi Rivera started with The Independent in March of 2008.
-She has served as the company's CFO, Business Manager and in August 2017 became The Independent's first female Publisher.
-A Santa Barbara "local" by way of UCSB, where she earned both her Bachelors and Human Resource Management certification, Brandi appreciates how involved The Independent is in the community.
-The staff is like a giant family to her and she feels like it is her duty to preserve the role of The Independent in the Santa Barbara community for years to come.
-Brandi completed her MBA from Pepperdine University in December of 2017 and in January 2018 welcomed her first son, Elijah Lee Bryant into the world.
+Brandi Rivera started with the Independent in March of 2008.
+She has served as the company's CFO, Business Manager and in August 2017 became the Independent's first female Publisher.
+A Santa Barbara "local" by way of UCSB, where she earned both her Bachelors and Human Resource Management certification, Brandi appreciates how involved the Independent is in the community.
+The staff is like a giant family to her and she feels like it is her duty to preserve the role of the Independent in the Santa Barbara community for years to come.
+Brandi completed her MBA from Pepperdine University in December of 2017.
+In January 2018 she and her husband Victor welcomed their first son, Elijah into the world followed by twins Amaya & William in 2022.
 In her ever dwindling spare time she enjoys reading, running, watching movies and rooting for her favorite sport teams. #GoDodgers #GoLakers #GoNiners.